-The Univeristy Security Services work 24 hours a day, 7 days a week, 365 days of the year.
+The University Security Services work 24 hours a day, 7 days a week, 365 days of the year.
 You can call them on 0121 414 4444.
-They can provide assistance in an emergency on but they can also help in urgent but non-life threatening situations.
+They provide assistance in an emergency as well as help in urgent but non-life threatening situations.
 In case of an emergency always dial 999 first.

 - Provide first aid on campus.

 - Attend on campus if there are suspicious persons or behaviour, to challenge and investigate the situation.

 - Provide assistance if you feel vulnerable or unsafe on campus.
 For example, if you think you are being followed.

 If you need to contact the emergency services (Police, Ambulance or Fire Service) please dial 999 and ask for the relevant service.

 Examples of why you may need to contact the emergency services:

 - Witness or victim to a crime in progress requiring the police to attend.